libkai/silver8Assessment/README.md

 ## Testing Plan
 The testing plan could be found in the project directory under the name TestingPlan.xlsx

+Additionally, for continuous testing, use pytest to automate testing of the backend.
+And for React, use Jest to automate testing.
+Due to time constraints, these are not implemented.

 ## Backend API endpoints
 - /tradingPairs to obtain all products